ec0di/pyNspPattern/README.md

 The speed of the program is the most impressive part.
 It can generate 2*n-week schedule for more than 55 nurses in less than n*5 seconds using Column Generation (a 20 pct gap from optimal solution).
 Or it can find the near optimal solution in n * 3 minutes roughly.

 I created code to make plotly plots to visualize the results.
-Here are some examples for a 4-Weeks schedule:
+Here are some examples of a 4-Weeks schedule:

 ![image](./data/OptimizedSchedule.png)